wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 Along the way, I devoured <a target="_blank" href="https://wilsonmar.github.io/git-github-videos/">every video and book</a> I could find on the subject and listed them in my blog.

-I'm also created tutorials on how to install Git clients and hook it up to repositories in the cloud.
+I'm also created tutorials on how to <a target="_blank" href="https://wilsonmar.github.io/git-config/">install Git clients</a> and hook it up to repositories in the cloud.

 Throughout this course, we are on a hunt to answer these <strong>questions</strong> about working with code.